 Moonshine Makes a Comeback: A Quick Look at the Illicit Alcohol

-The government of the United States was strapped for money after the American Revolution, and put a tax on booze.
+The government of the United States was strapped for money after the American Revolution, so it put a tax on booze.
 Almost immediately, the entrepreneurial spirit sprang to life and people started making their own liquor in seclusion deep in the forested hills.

 The industry got a new boost during Prohibition and is still going strong today as the recession following the banking crisis of 2008 spurred increased production and consumption.
 According to Claire Prentice, reporting for BBC News “official figures are hard to come by, experts believe as many as a million Americans could be breaking the law by making moonshine - also known as white lightning and white dog.”